leenasohail/PhysiGym/man/HOWTO_physigym.md

 make
 ```

 5. Now you're good to go!
-Open a python3 shell and type the following:
+Open a Python shell and type the following:
 ```python
 import gymnasium
 import physigym